CactusVPN is a little-known VPN that’s quietly making improvements to its service in an attempt to compete with the big names in the industry.

 - Works with Netflix & iPlayer (proxy)

 - Harsh torrenting restrictions

 CactusVPN is a solid, middle-of-the-road VPN with a transparent approach to privacy that we can really get on board with.
-True, it won’t appeal to streamers or torrenters due to P2P restrictions and lack of access to streaming sites, but in terms of performance, it’s one of the more reliable options we’ve seen in a while.
+True, it may not appeal to torrenters due to P2P restrictions, and access to Netflix is via a proxy server rather than the VPN, but in terms of performance, it’s one of the more reliable options we’ve seen in a while.

 The strict zero logs policy and jurisdiction in privacy-friendly Moldova are a huge bonus, as is the comprehensive customer support.
 CactusVPN has a few things to improve on before we’d put it in the same league as our top-tier VPNs, but it’s certainly moving in the right direction.